SAP/abap-file-formats-tools/README.md

  This annotation can only be used for characters like ABAP types, i.e., types that are mapped to JSON type `string`.

 ### Content Encoding
- The encoding used to store the content of a string field can be specifed with the annotation
+ The encoding used to store the content of a string field can be specified with the annotation
  ```abap
  "! $contentEncoding 'encoding'
  ```